greenelab/annorxiver_manuscript/content/reviewers_response.md

 > Further, word2vec often seems to work even better when first trained on a larger corpus before then being applied or transferred to more specialized corpora.
 Personally, I also made this experience when following an example tutorial provided by the creators of the package that the authors used - which too suggests starting with existing pre-trained models.
 While the more restricted training done by the authors might have reduced the sensitivity of their approach (… which would likely only strengthen their claims), I would be curious whether there was an additional rationale for avoiding the former strategy that might be missed by readers (e.g.: different meanings such as "abstract" that has different meanings for scientists and non-scientists?).

-**We chose to use an unbiased approach for training our word2vec model as our goal was to preseve latent definitions contained within preprints.
-For example, under a pretrained model the word paper could have a preexisting context relating to newspapers or wikipedia articles, rather than a conext relating to scientific articles.**
+**We did consider using a pretraining step, but we were worried that then it might be hard to differentiate the effect of pretraining from the text content of bioRxiv.
+Since our goal was to explore the linguistic landscape of bioRxiv itself, we elected not to do this.
+We agree with the reviewer that if the goal is to enhance the predictive performance of the similarity search webserver, this would be a good step to take.
+As with above, we may consider this in a future iteration of the server, but at this point we want to make sure the work continues to characterize the linguistic landscape of bioRxiv.

 > Likewise, I'm wondering why the authors used a Euclidean distance for word embeddings instead of a Cosine similarity (which if I recall correctly would also be default in the similarity module of the package which the authors used).
 Cosine similarity should also allow the authors to make statements about the similarity of words without imposing assumptions on similar text lengths or usage frequencies.

-**We are using cosine similarity within our linguistic variation analysis.
-Regarding our missing preprint publish link analysis, pure euclidean distance has the same performance as cosing similarity.
+**We used Euclidean distance because it satisfied the triangle inequality, which let us use the sklearn implementation of k-d tree for preprint similarity search.
+This allowed us to perform search efficiently with a minimum of development time, and also provided a framework that we could use to shard the search across nodes in the event that we needed to further accelerate performance.
-Under this task, preprints and their published counterparts have significantly lower distances regardless of the distance metric used (comparison figure provided below).**
+We didn't find the distance metric to be a substantial driver of performance: preprints and their published counterparts have significantly lower distances regardless of the distance metric used (comparison figure provided below).**

 ![Distance comparison](https://github.com/greenelab/annorxiver/blob/ff456c5c5cb7cddd16400f6e5b74422e1b33d349/biorxiv/article_distances/output/figures/distance_metrics_top_k_precision.png)